Pragatheswar-72/E-Commerce-Sales-Performance-Analysis/README.md

-E-Commerce Sales Performance Analysis (SQL & Python Portfolio Project)
+E-Commerce Sales Performance Analysis (SQL & Python Project)

 This project is a comprehensive sales performance and profitability audit using an SQLite transactional database (database.db) containing e-commerce superstore records.
 It runs strategic business queries using SQL and translates them into actionable visual intelligence using Python in a Jupyter Notebook.